apache/steve/v3/README.md

 operation of the voting system, each call of the `Hash()` function should be within human-reasonable time limits (but unreasonable to perform in bulk).

+Note that `VoteToken` is stored as part of each vote, but is only emailed as the shared secret.
+It is not stored outside of votes, and is not obviously tied in any way to VoterID.

 If `VoteToken` is not emailed, but (instead) LDAP authentication is used, then it is possible to omit storage of `VoteToken` and to simply compute it from the authenticated credentials.

+### (Re)Tally Process

+  1. For each issue on the ballot, the `IssueToken` is computed and entered into a Map<IssueToken, IssueID>
+  1. For each vote in the election:
+    1. Compute the `VoteKey`
+    1. Decrypt the `votestring`
+    1. Look up the IssueID, and apply votestring to that issue

+Notes: be wary of repeats; collect STV votestrings, for passing in-bulk to the STV algorithm.